 Unfortunately, my then-boyfriend and travel companion was less confident in the known fact that snakes are generally much more afraid of humans than we are of them.
 “I’m not going to Sri Lanka,” he insisted, just days before we were to depart.

-As luck (from his perspective) would have it, AirAsia cancelled the Bangkok-Colombo route just days before we were to fly, which gave him an easy out and me few options, other than to appease his wishes to take a trip to Bali instead.
+As luck (from his perspective) would have it, AirAsia cancelled its Bangkok-Colombo route just days before we were to fly, which gave him an easy out and me few options, other than to appease his wishes to take a trip to Bali instead.
 (Click here if you don’t remember how that went down.)

 The first of the three main classes of venomous Sri Lanka snakes is the cobra.
 Cobras are not only extremely venomous and potentially deadly snakes, but also one of the most common snakes you’ll find in Sri Lanka.
 Tip: Stay away from these critters, unless you see one being charmed on the streets of Colombo.

-I’ve heard through the grapevine, however, that if I am unlucky enough to be bitten by a snake, hospitals in Sri Lanka are good at dealing with snake bites.
-Let’s just hope I can get to one in time if need be!
+I’m not gonna lie: Processing and typing out all this information has me a tiny bit scared about snakes in Sri Lanka, even if years of Catholic serpent-hating didn’t make me detest the slithery creatures.
+I’ve heard through the grapevine, however, that if one is unlucky enough to be bitten by a snake, hospitals in Sri Lanka are good at dealing with snake bites.
+Let’s just hope you can get to one in time if need be!